Swydo/custom-integrations/docs/guides/helloWorld.md

 -   Validate your custom integration configuration.
 -   Connect your local environment to Swydo for testing.

+### Requirements

+We recommend having some programming experience.
+Assuming you have the basics covered you could come a long way by looking at the examples we've made and generally just messing about.

+Besides that you'll need a supported version of Node.js installed.
+Many of us use `nvm` to install node, but you can also just grab an installer from the [Node.js website](https://nodejs.org/en/download/).

 ### Initialize the project

 Create your project directory and initialize.
 You could use `swydo-hello-world` as the identifier when prompted.